UFC Fight Night: Kim vs Hathaway: Predictions & Analysis

 A few statistical edges stand out.
 Phan throws significantly more leather — a 4.0 sig. strike per minute gap.
 Lee is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Phan has tighter striking defense, making opponents miss more often.

 The Pick: Vaughan Lee over Nam Phan.
-The model gives Lee a slight nod at 63% — this could easily go either way.
+The model is firm on this one: Lee at 77%.

 Anying Wang vs Albert Cheng

-There's a real Elo separation here: Wang at 955 versus Cheng at 873.
-That 83-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Wang at 904 versus Cheng at 809.
+That 95-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Cheng throws significantly more leather — a 0.0 sig. strike per minute gap.
 Cheng is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Cheng has tighter striking defense, making opponents miss more often.